Pro Makeup Artists Vs. Beauty Influencers

 What Do You Think?

-May contain affiliate links.
-Nothing stated above should be used in lieu of professional medical advice.
+This post is not sponsored but may contain affiliate links from which we earn a commission at no additional cost to you.
+Nothing stated in this article should be used in place of professional medical advice.
 All opinions are our own.

 Great post!
 I totally agree that the beauty community benefits from the diversity of both makeup artists and beauty influencers, and it’s so great when both work together!